janis-commerce/request/README.md

 ## :hammer: Usage

 ### Request example
 Making a custom request.
-When the response status code is greater than or equal to 400 throws an error.

-If you want to handle the error safely you can use `RequestSafe`
+> :warning:  When the response **status code is greater than or equal to 400 throws an error.**

 ```js